 - Kilimanjarro Safari line is usually shorter in the afternoon, however the animals tend to be the most active in the morning.
 Every ride on the safari is a little different experience, don't be afraid to enjoy it more than once during the day.

-- Everyone will get wet on the Kali River Rapids.
-If delicate gear must stay dry you'll want to store it in a locker or leave it with a non-riding group member before getting on the ride.
+- Everyone will get wet on the Kali River Rapids so it's a great place to cool down on a hot day..
+If delicate electronic gear must stay dry you'll want to store it in a locker or leave it with a non-riding group member before getting on the ride.

-- When the heat is getting too much for your group make your way to Finding Nemo: The Musical.
-This fun show will offer you a 30 minute air conditioned break while keeping your whole crew throughly entertained.
+- When the heat is getting too much for your group make your way to Finding Nemo: The Musical, or The Festival of the Lion King.
+These fun shows will offer you a 30 minute air conditioned break while keeping your whole crew throughly entertained.

 Kilimanjaro Safari Jeep